-In 1921 it was decided that the ships of New Zealand Naval Forces, known as the New Zealand Division of the Royal Navy would be based in Auckland.
-To that end HMS Philomel was steamed to Auckland and joined by HMS Chatham.
+In 1921, it was decided that the ships of New Zealand Naval Forces, known as the New Zealand Division of the Royal Navy would be based in Auckland.
+HMS Philomel then steamed to Auckland and was soon joined by HMS Chatham.
 It was then that Emily began her regular Sunday afternoon visits to the ships.
 Irrespective of the weather she made the journey from Archhill to Devonport with her basket.
-Sometimes it contained flowers and fruit, at others home-baked cakes and a paper bag of sweets and it was not unknown for her to leave the ship with her basket full of socks to be darned.
+Sometimes it contained flowers and fruit, or home-baked cakes and a paper bag of sweets.
+It was not unknown for her to leave the ship with her basket full of socks to be darned.
 She was also on hand for the departures and arrivals of the ships.
 Over the years she began to be called “Ma” and in turn she called them her “boys”.
 Everyone from the Commodore to the newest recruit knew who she was.
 That she was highly regarded was shown not just by the odd letter of appreciation, but by more substantial tokens.
-When the Royal Navy ratings from the sloops Veronica and Laburnum left for England in 1929 Ma Burrows was presented with an eight-day chiming clock from the men of Laburnum, while the men of Veronica handed her a substantial cheque.
+When the Royal Navy ratings from the sloops Veronica and Laburnum left for England in 1929, Ma Burrows was presented with an eight-day chiming clock from the men of Laburnum, while the men of Veronica handed her a substantial cheque.
 Subsequently the men of Veronica presented her with a specially cast gold “long service” medal.

-In later years Ma Burrows was able to move to a house in Queen’s Parade, Devonport, to be closer to her boys.
-Although small of stature, her standing was such that when she died on 26 June 1933 she was affectionately known as “the Mother of the Navy”.
-Her Requiem service was held at the All Souls’ Church in Devonport after which the casket, borne on a gun carriage, was taken to O’Neil’s Point cemetery, the pall bearers being representatives of the ships in port.
+In later years, Ma Burrows was able to move to a house in Queen’s Parade, Devonport, to be closer to her boys.
+Although small of stature, her standing was such that when she died on 26 June, 1933 she was affectionately known as “the Mother of the Navy”.
+Her Requiem service was held at the All Souls’ Church in Devonport.
+After the service the casket, borne on a gun carriage, was taken to O’Neil’s Point Cemetery.
+The pall bearers were representatives of the ships in port.
 Wreaths were sent by all the ships, including those absent overseas.
-At the conclusion of the service her graveside, Bugler Murray sounded the “Last Post”.
+At the end of the graveside service, Bugler Murray sounded the “Last Post”.